dgolinski/server-status-bot/README.md

 No, I will not tell you how to make a discord bot, but Google happily will.

 I offer pro bono help when I'm in the mood.

-Yes, I know that there are tokens and other private stuffs in the commit history.
-No, they don't work anymore.